 Should you move to electronic signatures for Form 8879?

-Let’s start with the facts.
 The IRS does allow Form 8879 to be signed electronically, but there’s a catch.
 The IRS requires that the electronic signature software you use must include identity verification.
 Software providers, based on compliance guidance from the NIST, use knowledge-based authentication (KBA) questions to meet the requirement.
-This adds friction and cost.
+This can add friction and cost.
 Clients fail KBA questions between 10% and 15% of the time.
-And firms have to pay several dollars per Form 8879 for the KBA loop.
+And firms have to pay per Form 8879 for the KBA loop.
 So is moving to electronic signatures worth it?

 Some clients will demand an all-electronic experience.
 Some clients will prefer electronic but won’t be able to accurately answer the KBA questions.
 And some clients will insist on wet signatures.
 Most firms will have a mix of all three.
 As long as you have some clients who’d rather sign on screen, adding eSignature is worth it — because not adding the option to eSign could send those clients elsewhere.